Benjamin-Dobell/libopenddl/README.md

 Java Library
 =====
 The Java library is a currently available for use and should be nearly fully featured in terms of both parsing and composing OpenDDL.
-However, it is yet to undergone any form of thorough testing, so until further notice please treat any releases as beta software.
+However, it is yet to have undergone any form of thorough testing; so until further notice please treat any releases as beta software.

-Documentaion is also lacking at this point; however, three basic samples are available that show off the basics.
+Documentation is also lacking at this point; however, three small samples are available that show off the basics.

 Objective-C Library
 =====